dotCMS/com.dotcms.ai/README-Embeddings-and-Search.md

 `POST /api/v1/ai/embeddings`

-This endpoint is for managing the local database/index of Searchable Embeddings You can fire new "indexing" jobs by sending it a query of content that you want to generate embeddings for:
+This endpoint is for managing the local database/index of Searchable Embeddings You can fire new "indexing" jobs by sending it a query of content that you want to generate embeddings for.
+The `indexName` can be used to segment search indexes into different/arbitrary buckets:

 ```
 curl -XPOST -k -H"Authorization: Bearer $TOK" https://local.dotcms.site:8443/api/v1/ai/embeddings \